American women players settle suit vs US Soccer for $24M

 “It’s so gratifying to feel like we can start to mend a relationship with U.S. Soccer that has been severed for so many years because of the discrimination that we faced,” said Morgan, a 32-year-old forward.
 “To finally get to this moment feels like we can almost sigh a breath of relief.”

-Players were able to put off the legal distractions to continue on-field success.
+Players were able to set aside the legal distractions to continue on-field success.

 The $22 million will be split into individual amounts proposed by the players, subject to the District Court’s approval.